 What is Deferred Revenue?

-Are there Risks with Deferred Revenue?
+What Are the Risks of Deferred Revenue?

 In a subscription, the company must provide the item, according to pre-set terms, for a set period of time to the customer.
 Essentially, the business owes the client the product for this time.
 While the company has been given the fee in advance, the company now has to earn it in full.
 If you don’t successfully provide the deliverables, or the deliverables don’t satisfy the client-subscription terms, the company is at risk of losing that income altogether, along with the customer.
-If there are recurring issues in fulfilling delivery, your business could gain an unfavorable reputation, which would also lower your appeal to investors.
-Additionally, ineffective deferred revenue management can jeopardize growth opportunities for companies seeking to use deferred revenue to expand their business.

 Recurring issues in fulfilling delivery could generate an unfavorable reputation for your business too.
 This also lowers your appeal to investors.
 Ineffective revenue planning and management can jeopardize growth opportunities as well.
 To scale effectively with this revenue method you need to be able to successfully plan around delivery and mitigate any barriers to success.
 It’s important that you have an effective accounting tool to effectively monitor and recognize revenue.

 Accounting Seed is a double-entry GAAP and IFRS-compliant system.
 Our rapid revenue recording feature lets you easily recognize revenue according to your unique requirements.
 Customize your accounts receivable for revenue recognition based on your own procedures and policies for a smoother and more efficient process.
 You can also automate your revenue recognition via the Application Programming Interface (API) to further streamline workflow.